 Samantha joined 7BR after successful completion of her pupillage in 2014.
-She is rapidly developing a broad mixed common law practice, with particular expertise in general civil and commercial litigation including fraud, personal injury and clinical negligence, professional liability and regulatory law.
-Samantha has a particular interest in civil and criminal fraud; she is currently instructed as Disclosure Counsel in a high profile, multi-jurisdictional investigation by the Bribery & Corruption Division of the Serious Fraud Office (SFO).
-She also has particular expertise in professional healthcare regulation having completed a six-month secondment with the Nursing and Midwifery Council, who regularly instruct her on high-profile and complex cases, and she has appeared before the HCPC, GOC and GDC defending and presenting.
+She is rapidly developing a broad mixed common law practice, with particular expertise in public law, general civil and commercial litigation including fraud, personal injury and clinical negligence, professional discipline and regulatory law.
+Samantha has a particular interest in developing her public law practice, having been instructed in immigration matters, inquests and Court of Protection proceedings.
+She has expertise in professional healthcare regulation and professional discipline having completed a six-month secondment with the Nursing and Midwifery Council, who regularly instruct her on high-profile and complex cases, and she has appeared before the HCPC, GOC and GDC defending and presenting.

 Samantha appears in Court on almost a daily basis.
 She is a strong advocate with a keen eye for negotiation, mediation and costs.
-She has appeared in the High Court on her own on a number of occasions and she is often instructed in inquests in the Coroner’s Court.
+She has appeared in the High Court on her own on a number of occasions.
 Samantha regularly drafts advices and pleadings.

 Education and Awards